-The CRC comprises non-executive Directors and its primary responsibilities are to make recommendations to the Court on risk issues where the Court has reserved authority, to maintain oversight of the Group's risk profile, including adherence to Group risk principles, policies and standards, and to approve material risk policies within delegated discretion.
-It also ensures risks are properly identified and assessed, that risks are properly controlled and managed and that strategy is informed by and aligned with the Group's Risk Appetite.
-The committee met ten times during 2015.
+The BRC comprises non-executive directors and makes recommendations to the Board on risk issues where the Board has reserved authority, maintains oversight of the Group's risk profile, including adherence to Group risk principles, policies and standards, as well as approving material risk policies within its delegated discretion.
+Within the parameters of Board approved Risk Appetite, high level policies, frameworks and principles, the BRC approves certain material risk policies for the Group, in addition to considering the framework/ structure of the Risk Management Notes in the Group's Report & Accounts.
+In addition the BRC ensures that risks are properly identified and assessed; that risks are properly controlled and managed; and that strategy is informed by and aligned with the Group's risk appetite.
+The BRC's roles and responsibilities are set out in its Terms of Reference which are approved by the Board.